Teaching Ratings¶

 State the hypothesis:

-- $H_0:$ The proportion of teachers who are tenured is independent of gender.
+- $H_0:$ The proportion of professors who are tenured is independent of gender.

-- $H_1:$ The proportion of teachers who are tenured is associated with gender.
+- $H_1:$ The proportion of professors who are tenured is associated with gender.

 cross_tenure_gender = pd.crosstab(df['tenure'], df['gender'])